Ghurtchu/blabbermouth/README.md

 - `Subscriber`:
   - subscribes to `users` channel in `Redis pub/sub` and publishes messages to UI using `WebSockets`

+Requirements for running the whole project:
+- Docker engine

+Instructions:
+- clone the repo
+- cd into repo
+- run: `docker-compose up`

 **Protocol and flow description for building UI**:

 1) Register `User` in `ChatServer` by sending HTTP request to: `GET localhost:9000/user/join/{userName}`